-To ensure that the public has an opportunity to review the Natural Resources Division's proposed plans for the Drinking Water Revolving Loan Fund (DWRLF), a draft IUP was published on the Natural Resources Division website to accept comments on the IUP.
-To ensure that interested parties were made aware of the draft IUP and the comment period, the Natural Resources Division posted notice on its website and published the public notice advertisement for the Clean Water and Drinking Water Revolving Loan Fund Intended Use Plans in the "Arkansas Democrat-Gazette," a statewide newspaper, on August 11th and August 18th, 2024.
+To ensure that the public has an opportunity to review the Natural Resources Division's proposed plans for the DWRLF, a draft IUP was published on the Natural Resources Division website to accept comments on the IUP.
+To ensure that interested parties were made aware of the draft IUP and the comment period, the Natural Resources Division posted notice on its website and published the public notice advertisement for the Clean Water and Drinking Water Revolving Loan Fund Intended Use Plans in the "Arkansas Democrat-Gazette," a statewide newspaper, on August 11th and August 28th, 2024.
 The public comment period remained open with a deadline for submittal of written comments of September 18th, 2024.
 Copies of the IUP were also available, upon request, with the Natural Resources Division.
-The IUP will be revised after the comment period to respond to major comments and concerns as stated in (SDWA 1452(b)(1); 40 CFR 35.3555(b); 40 CFR 35.3150(a).There were no public comments made for this IUP after the comment period ended.